 Fertiliser is a conditionally non-prohibited good.
 Most fertilisers require import permits, and these must be obtained prior to import.

-Refer to the Biosecurity Import Conditions system (BICON) for more information on import permits.
+Biosecurity Import Conditions system (BICON) for more information on import permits.

 What happens when fertiliser lands in Australia?